FancySnacks/resist0rz/README.md

                         'smd' - string value of a SMD type resistor.
 The value has to inputted the way it appears on the resistor's surface
   -s, --simple          Print the results as dictionary instead of a formatted string.
   -c, --table           Print the color table to the console.
+  -u CONVERSION_UNIT, --unit CONVERSION_UNIT
+                        Convert the result to a multiply of Ohms (micro, kilo, mega etc.)
+                        Enter the suffix of the unit you want, ex. enter 'kilo' instead of 'kiloohms' or other. example usage: resc -c 'orange,orange,black' -u 'mili' -> returns resisance in miliohms

 by FancySnacks @2023
 ```